toncho11/MakeYourOwnSatellite/README.md

 This is the central unit that makes the connection between the different components of the satellite.
 It should be low-powered, small and robust to atmospheric hardships.
 It is tempting to think that a small device such as Arduino or RaspberryPi will do the job.
 But these devices lack the last requirement - robustness.
 They are often used for prototyping and long term use is unknown.
 We often do not notice that because an Arduino can be easily replaced in non-flying devices.

 ### Operating Systems
 In general a full blown OS is not required and it might add complexity and higher power usage.
-Examples of suitable OSs are [QNX](https://blackberry.qnx.com/en) and [ELKS](https://github.com/jbruchon/elks) (used for old x86 computers) could be potentially used.
+Examples of suitable OSs are [QNX](https://blackberry.qnx.com/en) and [ELKS](https://github.com/jbruchon/elks) (used for old x86 computers).

 ### Hardware
 The following are low powered mini computers that can be integrated with the other circuits of the satellite: